ADVISORY TURKEY-QUAKE/ --RESTRICTED--VARIOUS LOCATIONS

 --EDTIORS PLEASE NOTE THIS EVENT WILL COVER DIFFERENT LOCATIONS IN THE SCHEDULE BELOW---

-VARIOUS LOCATIONS, TURKEY - Rescue efforts continue in Turkey as death toll surpasses 23,000 across Turkey and Syria.
+VARIOUS LOCATIONS, TURKEY - Rescue efforts continue in Turkey as death toll tops 33,000 across Turkey and Syria.

 LOCATIONS: